davebulaval/davebulaval/README.md

 ### Hi there, I'm David - aka davebulaval

 ## I’m a Ph.D. student, ML research, founder of an AI podcast, and an AI consultant!
-- I’m currently working on my academic research and [Poutyne][poutyne]!
+- I’m working on my academic research and [Poutyne][poutyne]!
-- I’m currently developing my skill in NLP
+- I’m developing my skill in NLP
 - I’m developing my consulting firm with colleagues: [Baseline][baseline]
-- I’m also developing a bilingual AI podcast: [OpenLayer][youtube]
+- I’m developing a bilingual AI podcast: [OpenLayer][youtube]
-- I’m also developing a bilingual blog site with colleagues: [.Layer](https://www.dotlayer.org/)
+- I’m developing a bilingual blog site with colleagues: [.Layer](https://www.dotlayer.org/)

 ### Connect with me: